-- Values: the things that are important to you, like achievement, status, and autonomy
+- Values: the things that are important, like achievement, status, and autonomy

-Personality: a person's individual traits, motivational drives, needs and attitudes
+- Personality: a person's traits, motivational drives, needs, and attitudes

-Aptitudes: the activities you are good at, such as writing, computer programming, and teaching.
-An aptitude may be a natural skill or one you acquired.
+- Aptitude: the activities you are good at, such as writing, computer programming, and teaching.
+They may be natural skills or ones acquired through training and education.

-Many people choose to hire a career counselor who will administer a variety of self-assessment inventories.
-What follows is a discussion of the different types of tools you may encounter, as well as some other things to consider when using your results to help you choose a career.
+Many people hire a career counselor to help them with this process and administer a variety of self-assessment inventories.
+What follows is a discussion of the different types of tools, as well as some other things to consider when using your results to choose a career.

 - Is a high salary important to you?